Financial risk management is carried out by a central treasury department under policies approved and delegated by the Board of Directors.

 Interest Rate Risk

-The Group’s policy is to target fixing a minimum of 50%–70% of interest costs for senior unsecured debt of the Group excluding Tesco Bank.
-At 24 February 2018, the percentage of interest-bearing debt at fixed rates was 90% (2017: 88%).
-The weighted average rate of interest paid on senior unsecured debt this financial year, excluding joint ventures and associates, was 4.26% (2017: 4.08%).
+The Group’s policy is to target fixing a minimum of 50% of interest costs for senior unsecured debt of the Group excluding Tesco Bank.
+At 23 February 2019, the percentage of interest-bearing debt at fixed rates was 78% (2018: 90%).
+The weighted average rate of interest paid on senior unsecured debt this year, excluding joint ventures and associates, was 3.76% (2018: 4.26%).
+During 2019 and 2018, net debt was managed using derivative instruments to hedge interest rate risk.

 Credit risk arises from cash and cash equivalents, trade and other receivables, customer deposits, financial instruments and deposits with banks and financial institutions.

-The Group holds positions with an approved list of investment-grade rated counterparties and monitors the exposure, credit rating, outlook and credit default swap levels of these counterparties on a regular basis.
-The net counterparty exposure under derivative contracts is £0.9bn (2017: £1.3bn).
-The Group considers its maximum credit risk to be £19.6bn (2017: £20.1bn) being the Group’s total financial assets.
+The Group holds positions with an approved list of investment-grade rated counterparties and monitors the exposure, credit rating, and outlook and credit default swap levels of these counterparties on a regular basis.
+The net counterparty exposure under derivative contracts is £1.0bn (2018: £0.9bn).
+The Group considers its maximum credit risk to be £19.6bn (2018: £19.6bn) largely based on the Group’s total financial assets.

 The Group finances its operations by a combination of retained profits, disposals of assets, debt capital market issues, commercial paper, bank borrowings and leases.
 The policy is to maintain a prudent level of cash together with sufficient committed bank facilities to meet liquidity needs as they arise.
 The Group retains access to capital markets so that maturing debt may be refinanced as it falls due.